Does accessibility apply to you?

 Even strapping men were caught out because the door put up more resistance than they expected.
-We were all unprepared for the level of the effort needed to get the door open and had to try twice to budge it.
+We were unprepared for the level of the effort needed to get the door open and all had to try twice to budge it.

 The rest of the doorway was beautifully accessible with flat access over the threshold, a nice wide opening, and robust film markings across the glass door to make it easily visible.